bilal-fazlani/swiftbar4s/README.md

-# ScalaBar
+# SwiftBar4s

-ScalaBar enables scala developers to create plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way
+SwiftBar4s enables scala developers to create plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way

 ## Installation